caribou/caribou/components.md

 is available.
 Add some content for that Model, the content magically appears in the API results.
 Use any of the options for filtering and selecting content as URL parameters that would previously only be available programmatically.
-The API again is a tangible upshot of Caribou's Model as Data approach.
+The API again is a tangible upshot of Caribou's Model-as-Data approach.

 ## Peripheral Libraries